johnsonchmatc/madisoncollege_ruby_on_rails/Lectures/week05/week5.md

 #What are we building?
 ##Wolfie Eats

-> An online Eats tracker for all your financial transactions
+> An online Eats tracker for all your tasty dishes

 ###Here is our rough database/model design